Curriculum & Faculty

-The honors curriculum stresses critical and creative thinking, leadership and service.
-The curriculum is comprised of 17 credits.
-Most of these credits, such as Honors English and Honors Religion, satisfy the college’s core requirements.
-Juniors and seniors take a series of one-credit “colloquia” that are centered on the themes of values, vocation and service.
-Honors students also spend one or two semesters developing an Honors Thesis with a faculty member of their choosing.
+The honors curriculum, comprised of 17 credits, stresses critical and creative thinking, leadership and service.
+Most of these credits, such as honors English and honors religion, satisfy the university's core requirements.
+Juniors and seniors take a series of one-credit “colloquia” that are designed to enhance students' Waldorf education by exploring historical and cultural issues beyond what they might encounter in other classrooms.
+Honors students also spend one or two semesters developing an honors thesis with a faculty member of their choosing.
 They present the findings of their research at Inquirere, the college’s undergraduate academic conference.
-Most honors students elect to study abroad in Greece during the May term of their junior or senior year.
+Most honors students elect to study abroad in Italy, France and England during the May term of their junior or senior year.

 A team-taught seminar that explores the process of disciplinary thinking.
 Each unit examines a person or an idea that has impacted how we consider what it means to be human.
 Emphasis is placed on critical thinking skills as evidenced in both oral and written contributions.
 (Strongly advised for all Honors College students; required for potential Waldorf Scholars.
 Non-honors students may take the course with the permission of the Director of the Honors College.)